Å: Use in names

 In some place names, the old Aa spelling dominates, more often in Denmark than in Norway (where it has been abolished in official use since 1917).
 Locals of Aalborg and Aabenraa resist the Å, whereas Ålesund is rarely seen with Aa spelling.
 Official rules allow both forms in the most common cases, but Å is always correct. Å as a word means "small river" in Danish, Swedish, and Norwegian and can be found in place names.

 Before 1917, when spelling with the double A was common, some Norwegian place names contained three or four consecutive A letters: for instance Haaa (now Håa, a river) and Blaaaasen (Blååsen, 'the blue ("blå") ridge ("ås")').

 In family names, the bearer of the name uses Aa or Å according to their choice, but since family names are inherited they are resistant to change and the traditional Aa style is often kept.
 For instance, the last name Aagaard is much more common than Ågård.
 The surname Aa is always spelled with double A, never with the single å.
 However, given names - which are less commonly inherited - have largely changed to the use of the Å. For instance, in Norway more than 12,000 male citizens spell their name Håkon, while only around 2,500 are named Haakon.

 Company names are sometimes spelled with the double A by choice, usually in order to convey an impression of old-fashionedness or traditionality.
 The double A, representing a single sound, is usually kept in initials e.g. for people whose first, middle, and/or last name begins with the double A. Accordingly, a man named "Hans Aagard Hauge" would spell his initials "H. Aa.
 H." (not "H. A. H." nor "H. Å. H."), while a woman named Aase Vestergaard would spell her initials "Aa.
 V." (not "A. V." nor "Å. V.").

 Alphabetization

 Danish and Norwegian

 Correct alphabetization in Danish and Norwegian places Å as the last letter in the alphabet, the sequence being Æ, Ø, Å. This is also true for the alternative spelling "Aa".
 Unless manually corrected, sorting algorithms of programs localized for Danish or Norwegian place e.g., Aaron after Zorro.

-In Danish the correct sorting of aa depends on pronunciation: If the sound is pronounced as one sound it is sorted as Å regardless of the sound is 'a' or 'å'; thus, for example, the German city Aachen is listed under Å, as well as the Danish city Aabenraa.
-This is §3 in the Danish Retskrivningsreglerne.
+In Danish, Aa is sorted as Å if it is pronounced as one syllable; thus, for example, the German city Aachen is listed under Å, as well as the Danish city Aabenraa.
+If Aa is pronounced as two syllables, it is sorted as regular As.
+In the case that the only difference between two words is that one uses Å and the other uses Aa, the one with Å goes first.
+This is §4.2 in the Danish Retskrivningsreglerne.